Groundscraper

+The main building of the Estonian National Museum has only one floor, but a footprint of over 20,000 square meters.

 A groundscraper is a large building that has relatively few stories but which greatly extends horizontally.

 Definition

 Encarta defines groundscraper as "a large low or medium-rise building, typically containing offices, that spreads horizontally and occupies a large amount of land".